SUNSPEAR

 PYROLYSIS

-Pyrolysis is the thermal degradation of organic materials at temperatures between 400 and 1,000°C in the absence of oxygen.
-This results in the devolatalisation and decomposition of the feedstock, but the absence of oxygen means that no combustion occurs.
+Pyrolysis refers to the thermal breakdown of organic materials at temperatures ranging 400 to 1,000 without the presence of oxygen.
+This process leads to theatilization and decomposition of the feedstock, while the lack of oxygen prevents combustion from taking place.

 Pyrolysis produces gas, liquid and solid char, the relative proportions of which depend upon the method of pyrolysis and the operating conditions of the pyrolysis reactor, chiefly the rate of heating, the operating temperature and residence time within the pyrolysis reactor.